AoUsHD/test/newnote.md

-Hello this is just a test from git
+this is second Hello this is just a test from git